How to Run Electricity to a Shed (DIY Step-by-Step Guide)

 Plan Out Your Shed Electrical Layout

 The first step in running electricity to your shed is to plan out your electrical cable routing.
 Typically, a shed’s electricity will be supplied from your home’s main electrical panel.
 However, there are also other options.
+Before going any further, make sure that your existing breaker box has the capacity for an additional shed circuit.

 I recommend that you consult with a local electrician to have them come take a look at your shed, home, etc. so you can get their thoughts on the best source of electricity.
 Typically, you can get an electrician to come out and give you a quote/ideas for no charge.